ErlendHaa/fusion-bmt/README.md

 from the `/frontend`-directory.
 This will update the frontend schema.
 These changes must also be checked in to git.
-Note that for `npm run schema` to run properly the backend must be running and authentication must be turned off.
+Note that for `npm run schema` to run properly the backend must be running and [authorization must be turned off](#disable-authorization)

 ### Applying the migrations to the dev- and test database